Edinburgh Old Town tenements, New Town houses and beautiful country gardens.

 The 17th century Inveresk Lodge is not open to the public.

-This lovely hillside garden has a beautiful Edwardian Conservatory, complete with aviary and filled with exotic tree ferns and scented plants.
+This lovely hillside garden has a beautiful Edwardian Conservatory, complete with an aviary and filled with exotic tree ferns and scented plants.

 Herbaceous borders, roses, honeysuckle and a variety of herbs fill the air with a wonderful perfume.